iOS 26

 Automatic Switching allows you to switch from listening to one device with your AirPods to listening to another using the same iCloud account.

-AirPods will automatically detect which device is currently playing audio and use it as a source when connected to both your Mac and iPhone.
+When connected to your Mac and iPhone, AirPods will automatically detect which device is playing audio and use it as a source.

 However, Automatic Switching can sometimes cause your AirPods to keep disconnecting.